FelixEcker/HexagonEngine/README.md

 ## Current Features
 The engine currently only features some quite basic things, these are:
 * Sprite Rendering
-	* Layered Sprite Renderering via the LayeredSpriteRenderer class
+	* Layered Sprite Rendering via the LayeredSpriteRenderer class
+* Basic sounds using the javax sampled library
 * Basic Input
-* A extenable GameObject system
+* A extensible GameObject system
 	* Game Object Components
+* Resource Loading from JSON files

 ## W.I.P Features
 * Camera System